CIP Long Beach,

-At College Internship Program, our objective is to support young adults on the Autism spectrum and with learning differences in their transition to independence.
+At the College Internship Program (CIP), our objective is to support young adults on the Autism spectrum and with learning differences in their transition to independence.
 For most students, living away from home and acclimating to a new community will be a novel experience.
 Transitioning to unfamiliar surroundings can be challenging for anyone.
 Each time we move from the comfort of something known to the uncertainty of something unknown, we may face anxieties, doubts, and fears.
 With the right amount of support, guidance, and structure, these obstacles can be easily overcome.

 Students surmount these challenges over time as they transition into a program like CIP; they grow comfortable and confident with their new setting and schedule, and develop strategies for navigating new expectations and responsibilities.
 Newfound freedom and responsibility afford students many opportunities to take incremental, achievable steps toward their greater goals of independence.